The Basics of COVID-19

 If you are experiencing symptoms including fever, cough, and shortness of breath, please contact your health care provider.
 Your doctor will evaluate your condition and can help make the decision whether you should get tested for COVID-19.
-Please visit the self assessment page for information on testing guidelines and criteria.
+Please visit the CDC Self-Checker page for information on testing guidelines and criteria.

 Until you receive your test result, act as if you do have COVID-19 and begin to follow isolation guidelines immediately.
 If you are positive, you are contagious and could spread COVID-19 to those around you while waiting for test results.

 What is the difference between isolation and quarantine?